-KEY Move away significantly SA Objectives Policy M3 - Traffic, Highways and Parking Commentary Scoring 11.
+KEY Move away significantly - Move away marginally + Move towards ++ Move towards significantly 0 Neutral ?
+Incertain SA Objectives Policy M3 - Traffic, Highways and Parking Commentary Scoring 11.
 Improve the quality of the built environment and make efficient use of land and buildings The policy will ensure that the City Centre's highway assets will be maintained and improved in accordance with the West Yorkshire Highways Assets Plan.
 Furthermore, in relation to attractiveness, the policy aims to ensure that car parks are designed to be of a high quality standard, with appropriate green infrastructure.
 The policy also ensures that improvements to the highway network are completed to a high design standard making use of land appropriately.
 Any highways work will need to be considered in relation to BF1- The Nature of the Built Form of the AAP of the AAP to ensure that development is in character with the local area.
 Therefore the policy could have a positive impact on this objective. + 12.
-Improve the quality and range of services available within communities and connections to wider networks he policy will not improve the quality and range of services available within communities.
+Improve the quality and range of services available within communities and connections to wider networks e policy will not improve the quality and range of services available within communities.
 Therefore it will have a neutral pact on this objective.
-13. Provide social cohesion, encourage participation and improve the quality of deprived neighbourhoods The policy contains reference to car parking standards which will ensure access is appropriately accommodated for elements of society, including the disabled and cycling, in conjunction with AAP policy M1- Walking, Cycling and Public Realm.
-The policy also promotes a 20mph speeding limit in the City Centre, which will reduce safety concerns in areas where high numbers of pedestrians are also likely. + 14.
+Provide social cohesion, encourage participation and improve the quality of deprived neighbourhoods + 14.
 Create good cultural leisure and recreation activities available to all The improvements proposed will ensure that traffic management and safety improvements will enhance the experience of retail and leisure within the Town Centre.
 By making improvements this could improve safety and improve accessibility, this objective will be supported. + 15.
 Improve safety and security for people and property In relation to safety there are a number of measures proposed in the policy, including a new 20 mph zone in the City Centre and promoting security measures in car parking, which will support the goals of this objective. + 16.
-Provide the conditions and services to improve health and well-being and reduce inequality to access and social care The policy does not specifically make reference education.
-Therefore the policy will have a neutral effect on this objective.
-17. Promote education and training opportunities which build the skills and capacity of the population The policy does not specifically make reference education.
-Therefore the policy will have a neutral effect on this objective.
-0 18.
+Provide the conditions and services to improve health and well-being and reduce inequality to access and social care 0 17.
+Promote education and training opportunities which build the skills and capacity of the population 0 18.
 Increase the number of high quality job opportunities suited to the needs of the local workforce The policy will not create new jobs.
 Therefore there is a neutral impact on this objective.